 As a TESOL major, you will take courses in multiple academic fields as well as teach in ESL classrooms in elementary, middle and high school grade levels.
 Upon successful completion of the coursework and field/student teaching placements, you will be recommended for an initial multi-age teaching license through the Ohio Department of Education.
 This degree is only offered on the Columbus campus.

-The principal philosophy behind the TESOL curriculum is to provide a multi-disciplinary foundation in subjects relevant to teaching K-12 English learners, as well as numerous opportunities for TESOL majors to experience and reflect on effective pedagogy across multiple grade levels.
+The principle philosophy behind the TESOL curriculum is to provide a multi-disciplinary foundation in subjects relevant to teaching K-12 English learners, as well as numerous opportunities for TESOL majors to experience and reflect on effective pedagogy across multiple grade levels.
 This program emphasizes content knowledge in linguistics, literacy, English and world languages; TESOL methods and assessment; and coursework focusing on child or adolescent development and the foundations of education.
 An important goal of this BSEd program is to position TESOL graduates to be become advocates for all English learners, their families and communities and the TESOL profession.

 Aspiring TESOL candidates are strongly advised to participate in a university-sponsored education abroad program, community-based projects, and/or volunteering opportunities with language learners (either domestically or internationally).
 Through these activities, successful TESOL candidates have demonstrated deeper understanding of the linguistic, cultural and pedagogical aspects of learning a new language while immersed in a non-English dominant setting.

 Graduates may seek ESL teaching positions in grades K-12 at both public and private schools in Ohio.
 According to the U.S. Department of Education (2016), TESOL education in Ohio is experiencing a critical teacher shortage, and ESL positions are available in a wide variety of school districts throughout the state.
 Ohio teacher licensure credentials may be transferrable to other states.

 Additionally, graduates may seek teaching opportunities in other English-language teaching settings in the United States, including two- and four-year colleges and universities, community/non-profit educational organizations, and intensive English programs.
 The TESOL BSEd degree can be useful for seeking a variety of positions outside the United States to teach English as a foreign language (EFL) in state-sponsored and private educational institutions, as well as through U.S. and international organizations that hire to teach English in various countries.